ZidanHadipratama/static-web-host-on-aws/README.md

-# static-web-host-on-aws
-Static Web Hosting on AWS
+# Static Web Hosting Project on AWS using AWS S3